rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 With `NCalc` you can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
 The available functions are listed below.
 Like Excel, the expression must return a value.
 Nested functions are the norm for complex manipulations.
 Unlike Excel, multi-line text is allowed, which can make the code more readable.

-You can check your expression using the `Test` button.
-If there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
+You can check your expression using the `Test` or `Test on Edge` buttons.
+With the former, if there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
+With the latter, it reads the variables from a file.
+SE must be running with the target file active.
 When you are satisfied with your expression, dismiss the dialog by clicking the `X` on the upper right.
 The expression will be copied to the clipboard.
 Click in the desired Replace text box and type CTRL-V.

 You can `Save` or `Save As` your expression with the buttons provided.
 Retreive them with the `Saved Expressions` drop-down.
 That drop-down comes with a few examples.
 You can study those to get the hang of it.
 To learn more, click the `Help` button.
 That opens a web site with lots of useful information, and links to more.